kevinbett/Flight-Booking-API/README.md

 # Guidelines | How to run the app and tests

-- Install flask and create a virtual environment.
+- create a virtual environment and install flask.
-- Run flask run to execute the server
+- Run `python manage.py runserver` to execute the server
-- To test the application, install nosetests and run from the root directory.
+- To test the application, run `python manage.py test`.

 # Author